cdwren/SAA-ABM-Forum/presentation_guidelines.md

-# Forum title: The nuts and bolts of agent-based modelling for archaeological science
+# The nuts and bolts of agent-based modelling for archaeological science

 ## Abstract:
 Agent-based models (ABMs) are slowly becoming a common part of the archaeological science toolbox.
 However, even as they become more common there remains a lack of understanding among most archaeologists of what they are, how they work, and how they can contribute to broader archaeological research programs.
 Over the last few decades, articles and conference sessions applying agent-based models have demonstrated their utility to a variety of topics; however to the uninitiated agent-based models remain black boxes that are difficult to evaluate or to apply to non-ABM research.
 In this forum, we will attempt to dispel the mystery of archaeological agent-based models without delving too far into jargon filled computer code.
 Rather, we will present interactive and live-running agent-based models to show how archaeologists design and use them to address typical archaeological research questions.
 Presenters will highlight specific problems they encountered during their design, coding, parameterising, or validation phases and the choices they made to find a solution.
 The agent-based models presented will be available for forum participants to download and run themselves so they can follow along with the demonstrations and discuss their application.